Makeup-Free Mama! Kylie Jenner Flaunts Her Freckles on Vacation with Boyfriend Travis Scott and Daughter Stormi

 RELATED PHOTOS: The Complete Guide to Every Swimsuit the KarJenners Have Ever Worn

-In the latest photo, above, Jenner is holding her daughter while dressed in a white bikini with a white mesh two-piece outfit layered on top.
+In the latest photo, above, Jenner is holding her daughter while dressed in a white mesh L*Space top and bottom with a white mesh two-piece outfit layered on top.
 And, in addition to the 3-month-old’s cuteness, Kylie’s bare face and rarely-seen freckles stand out.

 Another couple of shots show Jenner dressed in a leopard-print-and-white one-piece suit, while her short hair is tousled and her face is, again, bare.
 And in her cheeky Dior logo-print suit, the star sports braids and yet again, a fresh face.